 Investing your money may be one of the most effective ways to help you build long-term wealth.

-To help better prepare you and potentially help to reduce your risk, here are five things to consider before investing.
+To help better prepare you and potentially help to reduce your risk, here are some things to consider before investing.

 One of the main things to consider before investing is to have a plan.
 This helps you put into perspective not only your investment goals, but when and how you want to achieve them.
 It can also help to remove the likelihood of emotions influencing your investment decisions.

 There's no denying that the nature of investing can be emotional.
 There are times where you may feel tempted to change your investment strategy because an area of your portfolio is not doing well, or you received recent news the market is going to plummet.